top of page

 Install Reliable Antivirus Software

-Use a strong, up-to-date antivirus program.
-It can detect and block ransomware before it causes harm.
+Install a strong, up-to-date antivirus program.
+It can help detect and block ransomware before it causes any damage.

 Exercise Caution with Emails

-Avoid opening emails from unknown senders.
-Never click suspicious links or download attachments unless you're certain they are safe.
+Do not open emails from unknown senders.
+Only click links or download attachments if you are sure they are safe.

 Back Up Important Files